microsoft/pxt/common-docs/blocks/math.md

 ```
 ## Square root

 The square root of a number is another number that when multiplied by itself it becomes the original number.
 You know that `2 * 2` equals `4` so the square root of `4` is `2`.
-It's called a _square root_ because the area of a _square_ is the length of two equal sides multplied together.
+It's called a _square root_ because the area of a _square_ is the length of two equal sides multiplied together.
 The _root_ is the length of a side.

 ```block
 let side = 5